SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ## Azure Key Vault Authorization

-The account which the controller is running under must have Azure Key Vault `get` permissions to the object types (secret, certificate and key) that is going to be synchronized with Kubernetes.
-This is controlled through Azure Key Vault policies and can be configured through Azure CLI like this:
+The account which the controller is running in context of must have Azure Key Vault `get` permissions to the object types (secret, certificate and key) that is going to be synchronized with Kubernetes.

+**Note: It's only possible to control access on the top level of Azure Key Vault, not per object/resource.
+The recommedation is therefore to have a dedicated Key Vault per azure-keyvault-controller.**

+Access is controlled through Azure Key Vault policies and can be configured through Azure CLI like this:

 Azure Key Vault Secrets: